About Jackson County

 Property & Public Records

-The Jackson County Recorder's Office, located at 208 Main Street, Newport, AR 72112, maintains all land and property records for the county.
-This office can be reached at (870) 523-7422.
+Jackson Circuit Clerk's Office, Newport, AR 72112, maintains all land and property records for Jackson County.
+This office can be contacted through the office’s website.
 The Recorder's office preserves and provides public access to deeds, mortgages, deeds of trust, releases, assignments, mechanic's liens, judgment liens, tax liens, easements, rights-of-way, plat maps, survey records, and UCC financing statements.
 Under Arkansas law (Arkansas Code Annotated § 14-15-401 et seq.), these records are public and must be made available for inspection and copying.

-- Currently, Jackson County does not offer a comprehensive free online search portal for recorded documents, though some property information may be accessible through third-party subscription services.
+- Currently, Jackson County does not offer a full free online search portal for recorded documents, though some property information may be accessible through third-party subscription services.

 - Certified copies of recorded documents are available for a statutory fee, typically $5 for certification plus copy charges per page.

 Citizens seeking to search land records typically must visit the Recorder's office in person during regular business hours, Monday through Friday, 8:00 AM to 4:30 PM (closed county holidays).
 The office staff can assist with research or individuals may conduct their own searches using the grantor/grantee indexes and legal description indexes maintained by the office.
-Property tax records and assessment information are maintained separately by the Jackson County Assessor's Office at the same Main Street address, phone (870) 523-7421.
+Property tax records and assessment information are maintained separately by Jackson County Assessor's Office at the same Main Street address

 Some property tax payment information may be accessible online through third-party payment portals.